Ian Ziering Posts Heartbreaking Tribute To Luke Perry After ‘90210’ Co-Star Suffers Massive Stroke At Age 52

 But Perry’s longtime Beverly Hills 90210 co-star Ian Ziering also posted a touching tribute to his friend.
 Ziering, who played Steve Sanders on the 1990s teen drama, shared a black-and-white throwback photo of him and Perry, who played Dylan McKay on the hit series.
 Ziering captioned the photo with a heartbreaking tribute as he reacted to the shocking news about Luke Perry.
 The 90210 alum also asked fans to pray for a speedy recovery for Luke, whom he has known for almost 30 years.

-Although Beverly Hills 90210 wrapped nearly 20 years ago, in 2011 Luke Perry revealed that he and his other male co-stars, including Ian Ziering, Jason Priestley, and Brian Austin Green, were a “really good strong core group” while the show aired from 1990 to 2000 and that they maintained a strong friendship after the show ended, per Channel 24.
+Although Beverly Hills 90210 wrapped nearly 20 years ago, in 2011 Luke Perry revealed that he and his other male co-stars, including Ian Ziering, Jason Priestley, and Brian Austin Green, were a “really good strong core group” while the show aired from 1990 to 2000.
+They maintained a strong friendship even after the show ended, per Channel 24.
 Last summer, Perry and Ziering even posed together at a Comic-Con bash in San Diego.

 You can see Ian Ziering’s heartbreaking post about Luke Perry below.